Fees for services are as follows:

 Requested letters/forms/case consultation: Free up to 15 min, then pro-rated hourly rate

 During the initial phone consultation, we will talk about what you are hoping to get out of therapy, and if the approach I use is a good fit for you.
-If you want to use insurance coverage (through Blue Cross Blue Shield), please have that card available during this call, as I will get your plan information from you in order to check your benefits.
-If we want to proceed, then we will schedule the initial intake session.
+If we want to proceed, we will schedule the initial intake session.

-Subsequent sessions are typically held weekly for 12-16 weeks.
+Subsequent sessions are typically held weekly for 12-16 weeks, with some clients remaining in therapy for 6-12 months or more, depending upon the support needed.
 Therapy goals will continue to be assessed together so that we can be sure that we are making progress in a way that is meaningful to you, and we can adjust what we are doing, and how often we are meeting, as needed.
 As we approach termination, we will talk about how to best support this transition and celebrate the progress you have made towards a life of flexibility and meaning.

 I maintain a limited number of reduced rate sessions.
 Please contact me to inquire about current availability.